bozize/bana/posts/wildebeest-migration-2025-best-times-places.md

 - **River Crossings**: The Grumeti and Mara Rivers pose risks from crocodiles and strong currents, with some animals not surviving the journey.
 - **Human Impact**: Habitat loss and climate change can affect grazing patterns, though conservation efforts aim to mitigate these threats.

-These challenges add a layer of drama, making each sighting a testament to the herds’ resilience.